cdwfs/advent2022/README.md

 My [Advent of Code 2022](https://adventofcode.com/2022) solutions, implemented in [Zig](https://www.ziglang.org/) and built using [VS Code](https://code.visualstudio.com/).
+They are not pretty.
+They are not elegant.
+They probably look like I checked in the very first version that produced the correct answer, because that's more or less exactly what I did.
+I'm not here to code-golf.

 _Based on the [Zig AoC template](https://github.com/SpexGuy/Zig-AoC-Template) provided by [@SpexGuy](https://github.com/SpexGuy/).
 Instructions to build and extend the template are [here](TEMPLATE.md)._